The MIUSA Orthopaedic Manual Physical Therapy

 - 11 have achieved Board Certification as an Orthopaedic Clinical Specialist

 - 3 have gone on to achieve full faculty status with the McKenzie Institute USA; 2 are undergoing probationary faculty training

 - 4 hold committee appointments with the AAOMPT

 - 2 serve on the program faculty

-- 3 serves as a clinical mentor for the program
+- 3 serve as a clinical mentors for the program

 - 1 holds a position in their State Chapter of the American Physical Therapy Association

 2024 Fellowship Program Pathway

 Leading to eligibility to apply to AAOMPT to become Fellows of the AAOMPT.